-Once you’ve set up YouMail’s Smart Blocking, spam callers will be greeted with a message such as “This number has been disconnected.”
+Once you’ve set up YouMail’s Smart Blocking feature, spam callers will be greeted with a message such as “This number has been disconnected.”

 You can also take advantage of several features including:

-- Voicemail to text features: You can enable Voice-to-Text features by accessing Settings from your phone.
+- Voicemail to text: You can enable voice-to-text features by accessing the settings on your phone.

 Clark’s Take: Is YouMail Any Good?